LaunchCodeEducation/java-web-development/docs/_sources/chapters/setup-intro-data-types/alternate-code-practice.rst.txt

 know that this adaptation makes these low level objects easier to use.

-For the temperature conversion program, we collected user input from the command line, but there are other options for inputting data into our programs.
+For the temperature conversion program, we collected user input from the command line, but there are other options for collecting data for our programs.
 In future examples, we will create a ``Scanner`` object by passing a ``File`` object as a parameter instead of ``System.in``.